some-rando/Palisades-Fire-2025-KML/README.md

 This source data for this project uses data from CAL FIRE which has its Rights listed as "No restrictions on public use".

 This script is licensed under the MIT License - see the LICENSE file for details.

+See [Icon_Sources.md](icons/Icon_Sources.md) for more information on the icons used in this project.